henrybeedham/henrybeedham/README.md

 - 🔭 I’m currently working on -Redacted-

-- 🌱 I’m currently learning Nextjs and Lambda
+- 🌱 I’m currently learning Nextjs and AWS Lambda

 - ❓ Ask me about anything related to React and Firebase stack and related technologies